OpenVOGEL/Tucan/README.md

 > [!IMPORTANT]
-> This repository is no longer updated.
+> This repository is no longer maintained.
 The project has been moved [to this repository](https://github.com/GuillermoHazebrouck/VGL).
 > The new project only contains the calculation units to be launched in .NET under any OS, so there is no graphical interface.

 ## Welcome to OpenVOGEL aeromechanics (in .NET)